8 Benefits Of Vitamin F For Skin, How To Use, & Side Effects

 Side Effects Of Using Vitamin F

 Vitamin F does not have any proven side effects.
-However, it is strongly advised to do a patch test before adding this product to your skincare regime.
+However, it is strongly advised to do a patch test before adding this product to your daily skincare routine.
 If there is no reaction, you can use vitamin F in the mornings and evenings or as directed.

 If the product contains other active ingredients like vitamin C or retinol, you may want to be more cautious.
 For instance, retinol is best suitable for use at bedtime and should not be used daily.
 You may check with your dermatologist for more information in this regard.